The Why, What, and How of Economic Revolution

 Getting on the Same Page

-Even though this pamphlet is specifically about the economy, this is only one of what we consider to be essential spheres of social life.
+Even though this pamphlet is specifically about community in its different forms, community is only one of what we consider to be essential spheres of social life.
 Those other spheres include: class/economy, gender/sexuality/child-rearing/kinship, and power/authority, all wrapped up in this earth and our environment and with an international dimension as well.
 We think all of these spheres are fundamental to human life, and all bound up with one another, such that you can’t really understand the world by analyzing only one, or by valuing one as more important than the others.
-We call this complementary holism, and you can find more on that in a book called Liberating Theory, as well as in articles on Z-Net by people like Michael Albert, Chris Spannos, Stephen Shalom, Cynthia Peters, and others.
+We call this complementary holism, and you can find more on that in a book called Liberating Theory, as well as in articles on Z-Net by people like Michael Albert and Chris Spannos.

 Again, this pamphlet is specifically about one of those spheres, the economy, but you should know that we see that as something holistic.
 That’s where we’re coming from, so even as we focus in, that is what the background is made of.